phottovy/customer_analytics/README.md

 ## Measures
 Even though the daily KPI is a continuous variable, the focus of this project was to determine which of the current predictors or combination of predictors provided the best results.

-This ultimately turned this project into a multiclass classification problem.
+This ultimately turned the project into a multiclass classification problem.
 I created models and tested the data using the following techniques:
 * Logistic Regression
 * k Nearest Neighbors
 * Ensemble methods